 Pets can help to stabilise our blood pressure, reduce stress and feelings of loneliness, and even improve our overall physical and emotional wellbeing.
-Find out how pets can help those living with dementia.
+This post will help you learn more on how pet therapy can help those living with dementia.

 When someone is diagnosed with dementia, it is often assumed that keeping their beloved pet is impossible.
 This is not necessarily the case.
 Studies have shown that pets have actually been known to increase the health of those with dementia while providing them with a friend to spend their time with.
 Owning a cute and cuddly companion can even be an essential part of their daily routine.
 Before jumping to any conclusions, it may be beneficial to review all of your options when it comes to this important decision.